moq-wg/moq-transport/draft-ietf-moq-transport.md

 ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.

-OBJECT message header carry short hop-by-hop Track Id that maps to the Full Track Name (see {{message-subscribe-ok}}).
-Relays use the Track ID of an incoming OBJECT message to identify its track and find the active subscribers for that track.
+OBJECT message header carry short hop-by-hop `FullTrackName Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
+Relays use the `FullTrackName Alias` of an incoming OBJECT message to identify its track and find the active subscribers for that track.
 Relays MUST NOT depend on OBJECT payload content for making forwarding decisions and MUST only depend on the